Communication

 empreinte carbone mail

 Digital pollution refers to all pollutants generated by information technology.
-It includes energy consumption and greenhouse gas emissions associated with the manufacturing, use, and disposal of digital equipment (computers, smartphones, smart TVs, etc.).
-It also accounts for the infrastructures needed for these devices to function, such as data centers and communication networks, as well as the usage of digital devices themselves.
+It includes carbon emissions and energy consumption associated with the manufacturing, use, and disposal of digital equipment (computers, smartphones, smart TVs, etc.).
+It also accounts for the infrastructure needed for these devices to function, such as data centres and communication networks, as well as online activity from using digital devices themselves.

 Although using digital devices contributes to pollution, the most significant ecological impact occurs during the manufacturing process.
 Think about the extraction of minerals, massive water usage, and long assembly chains.
 All of this requires a looooot of energy.
 And since many power plants still rely on coal or gas, large amounts of greenhouse gases are released in the process.